When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 "Don't negotiate the fare with taxis.
 In Thailand, the law requires taxis to have a meter.
 The price will always be cheaper on the meter than negotiating on the fly."

-The refusal to take you can be linked to several parameters.
-Sometimes, it is simply laziness, sometimes because they are at the end of the working day and the place where they have to take you is at the antipodes of their home, or sometimes the full tank of gas that they have left will be insufficient knowing that there is no gas station in the requested direction (there are not on every street corner), the great classic being "there are traffic jams over there" ...
-Yes ... the reasons are not necessarily good, but in any case, it is difficult to stay on the floor for a long time given the number of taxis per inhabitant.
+The refusal to take you can be linked to several factors.
+Sometimes it's simply laziness, sometimes it's because they are at the end of the workday and the place they have to take you to is on the opposite side of the world from their home, or sometimes the amount of gas they have left will be insufficient (many still drive on gas, and there are not gas stations on every street corner).

 “Never leave your passport as a deposit.
 If someone asks you to leave your ID as a deposit, leave a photocopy.”